The Mission for Groove Discovery

 It’s the feeling of being engaged with music while running or walking.
 I feel in control of my body and serene in my mind.
 It can be a dreary Tuesday morning, but for a few moments I’m not feeling all the pressures of living, I’m just alive.

 In a way, it’s the best when there’s no goal race or pace to hit, it’s only because I want to do it.
 I can’t help but think the reason people often hate running is because of all the judgements they’re putting on themselves while doing it.
-My wish is that more people could experience the groove, and not the pain of pushing themselves toward what they think running or exercise should be.
+My wish is that more people could experience the groove, and not the pain of pushing themselves at something they dread.

 When I was in college I went through a low period where I struggled with my emotional and mental health.
-At the time I was resistant to getting treatment (which I’m not recommending) but I also discovered that physical fitness helped me get through it in a way that nothing else did.
+Running and physical fitness helped me get through it in a way that nothing else did at the time.

 Also around that time, I stumbled across an essay by the feminist intellectual and activist, bell hooks, recounting her meeting with the Buddhist monk, spiritual leader and peace activist, Thich Nhat Hanh.
 This link is dated 2017, but I saw it in a book many years before that.
 The whole thing is worth a read because there are so many gems.
 Some of the ideas became foundational for my philosophy of training.